 These days many caravan users upgrade their jockey wheel to a Trail-A-Mate.
 Simply remove the wheel and replace it with a base plate.

-This converts the jockey system into a jack allowing you to easily raise the van.
+This converts the jockey system into a caravan jack, allowing you to easily raise the van.
 Trailer Mates are affordable and useful pieces of kit.

 Automatic Levelling System